Made in Portland, Oregon

 99% of bikes sold in the US are imported from China or Taiwan – just as my previous bikes have been.
+But times change, perhaps we can do better.

 Bike Portland’s recent story on the design and development of the Kinn Cascade Flyer is also a good read.